Student Handbook

 If you have questions or issues, please contact SCC_CARE@kctcs.edu.
 Be sure to include your student ID number.

-Students may file appeals when they believe a violation of their academic rights has occurred.
-The scope of a grievance does not include matters a student simply does not like or disagrees with, unless the matter represents a violation of the student’s academic rights.
+Students may file a grievance when they believe a violation of their academic rights has occurred.
 Students have the academic right to:

 More information about student academic rights may be found in the Student Bill of Rights, particularly #6, 7, 9, 10, 17, 18, 19 and 20.